meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 #### Cultural Context and Industry Impact

 FBX's market dominance illustrates how technical ubiquity can mask architectural limitations.
+FBX filled a critical gap in 3D content pipelines when few alternatives existed, establishing market presence that persisted despite subsequent technical innovations.
+However, its proprietary nature and architectural constraints increasingly conflict with industry trends toward open standards.

 The format became essential infrastructure through ecosystem lock-in effects within ubiquitous product integration rather than co-emergent architectural requirements.
 This created a dependency cycle where FBX's limitations were accepted as industry constraints rather than format-specific restrictions.

-The format's success demonstrates the power of strategic positioning - FBX filled a critical gap in 3D content pipelines when few alternatives existed, establishing market presence that persisted despite subsequent technical innovations.
-However, its proprietary nature and architectural constraints increasingly conflict with industry trends toward open standards.

-FBX represents a transitional period in 3D format development, bridging the gap between application-specific formats and modern universal interchange systems.
-Its gradual displacement by USD and glTF reflects the industry's maturation toward formats designed explicitly for their intended use cases rather than adapted from adjacent domains.
-The format serves as a case study in how market success can extend format lifecycles beyond their architectural optimality, creating migration challenges that persist long after superior alternatives emerge.
+FBX represents a transitional period in 3D format development, its gradual displacement by USD and glTF reflects the industry's maturation toward formats designed explicitly for their intended use cases rather than adapted from adjacent domains.
+The format serves as a case study in how market success can extend format lifecycles beyond their architectural optimality, creating migration challenges that persist long after alternatives emerge.

 ---